Wild World (song): Overview

-The song is in the form of the singer's words to his departing lover, inspired by the end of their romance.
-Stevens later recalled to Mojo: "It was one of those chord sequences that's very common in Spanish music.
+In an interview to Mojo, Stevens said: "It was one of those chord sequences that's very common in Spanish music.
 I turned it around and came up with that theme—which is a recurring theme in my work—which is to do with leaving, the sadness of leaving, and the anticipation of what lies beyond."

 Released as a single in late 1970, it peaked at No. 11 on the Billboard Hot 100 chart.
 "Wild World" has been credited as the song that gave Stevens' next album, Tea for the Tillerman, "enough kick" to get it played on FM radio; and Island Records' Chris Blackwell called it "the best album we've ever released".